-Today we will look at the various important Screener tips which can help an investor for the effective fundamental analysis of a company.
+Today we will look at the various important Screener tips which can help an investor in the effective fundamental analysis of a company.

 For an example, we will have a look at Sical Logistics Ltd. Here are curated ratios which I use for evaluating for this company.
 Readers who are interested can add them on their Screener to have a quick look everytime they want to evaluate a company.